andyrimmer/Platypus/README.md

 Find the development version of htslib at: https://github.com/samtools/htslib. *DO NOT* use the 1.1 release version.

 To build and install htslib, cd into htslib source and type 'make install'.
 This will install htslib under /usr/local/ (see note below).
+To install htslib in any other directory use 'make install prefix=/path/to/dir'.

 NOTE: htslib should be installed in a standard location (e.g. /usr/local/).
-If not installed in a standard location, you will need to set your library path (e.g. 'export LD_LIBRARY_PATH="/path/to/htslib" on linux, 'export DYLD_FALLBACK_LIBRARY_PATH="/path/to/htslib" on mac).
+If not installed in a standard location, you will need to set your library paths:

+For linux:

+    export C_INCLUDE_PATH=/path/to/dir/include
+    export LIBRARY_PATH=/path/to/dir/lib (only for making)
+    export LD_LIBRARY_PATH=/path/to/dir/lib

+Note the '/include' and '/lib' sub-directories. e.g. if you installed htslib under /Users/me/htslib then set

+    C_INCLUDE_PATH=/Users/me/htslib/include
+    export LIBRARY_PATH=/Users/me/htslib/lib
+    export LD_LIBRARY_PATH=/Users/me/htslib/lib

+htslib will automatically make the 'include' and 'lib' directories on install.

+For OSX:

+    export C_INCLUDE_PATH=/path/to/dir/include
+    export LIBRARY_PATH=/path/to/dir/lib (only for making)
+    export DYLD_FALLBACK_LIBRARY_PATH=/path/to/dir/lib